Our GMAT Club: Test Talk with Stacy Blackman Consulting’s AdCom

 Across our client pool, we field questions about admissions exams daily.
 With former MBA admissions officers on our team for every top US and European program, we have a unique opportunity to share insights that reflect the active dialogue of our own “GMAT Club” community.

 Here is a sneak peek into the internal conversations we’ve been having.

 Do I need to take a test for MBA admissions?

 There are two different camps on this subject.
 The first includes strong proponents of test-taking.
 Meanwhile, others genuinely feel that standardized testing isn’t predictive or necessary for higher education admissions.
 Both camps are accurate.

-Prospective business school candidates need first to identify which caliber and type of MBA program they aspire to.
+Prospective business school candidates must first identify which caliber and type of MBA program they aspire to.
 Those criteria influence whether to take a test and how important that score will be in predicting relative admit chances.

-There are countless graduate programs, especially outside of the top 15 MBA programs, that are “test lighter” in their expectations.
-Still, we see that demand for the elite 15 full-time MBA programs has soared.
-This is because of the sterling value of their reputation, the education provided, and alumni networks.
+Countless graduate programs are “test lighter” in their expectations, especially outside of the top 15 MBA programs.
+Still, demand for elite full-time MBA programs remains robust.
+This is because of the sterling value of their reputation, the education provided, and alum networks.